new333333/test2/trunk/ssf/tools/sql/scripts/changelog/readme.txt

 5. *-changelog-filr1.1.1.xml -

-The schema changes for Filr 1.2 and Vibe Hudson releases (Note the discrepancy in the file name).
+The schema changes for Filr 1.2 and Vibe Hudson (4.0) releases (Note the discrepancy in the file name).
 For Vibe, this is the first release where database schema management is done via Liquibase.

+6. *-changelog-filraxion.xml -

+The schema changes for Filr Axion (2.0) and Vibe 4.0.1 releases.